Proletarian internationalism: Karl Marx and Friedrich Engels

 Proletarian internationalism is summed up in the slogan coined by Karl Marx and Friedrich Engels, "Workers of the world, unite!", the last line of The Communist Manifesto, published in 1848.
 However, Marx and Engels' approach to the national question was also shaped by tactical considerations in their pursuit of a long-term revolutionary strategy.
 In 1848, the proletariat was a small minority in all but a handful of countries.
 Political and economic conditions needed to ripen in order to advance the possibility of proletarian revolution.

 For instance, Marx and Engels supported the emergence of an independent and democratic Poland, which at the time was divided between Germany, Russia and Austria-Hungary.
 Rosa Luxemburg's biographer Peter Nettl writes: "In general, Marx and Engels' conception of the national-geographical rearrangement of Europe was based on four criteria: the development of progress, the creation of large-scale economic units, the weighting of approval and disapproval in accordance with revolutionary possibilities, and their specific enmity to Russia".
 Russia was seen as the heartland of European reaction at the time.

 First International

 The trade unionists who formed the International Workingmen's Association (IWA), sometimes called the First International, recognised that the working class was an international class which had to link its struggle on an international scale.
-By joining together across national borders, the workers would gain greater bargaining power and political influence.
+By joining across national borders, the workers would gain greater bargaining power and political influence.

 Founded in 1864, the IWA was the first mass movement with a specifically international focus.
 At its peak, the IWA had 5 million members according to police reports from the various countries in which it had a significant presence.
 Repression in Europe and internal divisions between the anarchist and Marxist currents led eventually to its dissolution in 1876.
 Shortly thereafter, the Marxist and revolutionary socialist tendencies continued the internationalist strategy of the IWA through the successor organisation of the Second International, though without the inclusion of the anarchist and anarcho-syndicalist movements.